 Consignments for the Autumn 2016 auction season are warmly invited with each specialised auction closing two months prior to the date of sale.

-September 21 BRITISH EMPIRE & FOREIGN COUNTRIES, A specialised auction including the Mike Sartori collection and stock of Cinderella material, the Les Jacobs Collection of 1935 Silver Jubilee issues, the John Gillham collection of Iceland, the Clive Evans collection of the postcards of Kenya and Zanzibar and the fine all World collection formed by the late John Newell of Newquay.
+September 21 BRITISH EMPIRE & FOREIGN COUNTRIES, A specialised auction including the Mike Sartori collection and stock of Cinderella material, the Les Jacobs collection of 1935 Silver Jubilee issues, the David Dickinson collection of Egypt, the Dougie Elliott collection of Ethiopia stamps and postal history, the John Gillham collection of Iceland, the Clive Evans collection of the postcards of Kenya and Zanzibar and the fine all World collection formed by the late John Newell of Newquay.

 September 22 THE BOUGAINVILLE COLLECTION OF FALKLAND ISLANDS, A landmark single-vendor auction of issues from Queen Victoria to King George VI, including rare and unique proofs and essays and one of only two known examples of the South Georgia 1928 Provisional with double surcharge, contained in a block of four.

 November 8 GREAT BRITAIN, A specialised auction including the Roy Webster collection of Decimal Machin booklets.